 - Some feel that the positioning is quite awkward for squatting

-The FT-5000 multi-grip trainer from REP Fitness is one of the best in the market with mammoth durability and heavy-duty construction.
+The REP Fitness FT-5000 is one of the best multi-grip functional trainers in the market with mammoth durability and heavy-duty construction.

 The 11-gauge steel frame used for the frame makes it an indispensable addition for home gym use if you are looking for a machine that promises to last forever.